 For each new version of the PCCF, which is to be released semi-annually, a corresponding update of PCCF+ will be produced.
-Supplementary files and sample programs for EA<=>DA+BLK translation across census years are now available (contact Russell Wilkins for more information).
+For comments on the current version and suggestions for future improvements, please contact Russell Wilkins.

 Verification of geographic coding produced by PCCF+